 To learn how to program using C++ and Object Orientated techniques.

 - Data Hiding.

 - Management of Class Source & Object Files.

 - Abstract Data Types.

-- Building Windows Applications.
+- Building Windows Applications (if applicable).

 - Data Encapsulation.